bentomhall/nih-system/homebrewery/world/player-options.md

 }}

-When you expend spell points to modify your eldritch blast (ie via blast shapes and blast effects), the total amount of spell points spent relates to the blast's effective spell level using the conversion in the table above.
+When you expend spell points to modify your Eldritch Blast (ie via blast shapes and blast effects), the total amount of spell points spent relates to the blast's effective spell level using the conversion in the table above.

 Note that you cannot create spell slots of 6th or higher level and thus cannot cast spells of those levels, whether upcast or not, normally.
 To cast such spells, you need to use your Mystic Arcanum feature.
-Those table rows exist to relate to eldritch blast effective levels.
+Those table rows exist to relate to Eldritch Blast effective levels.

 ### Magical Deflection
 When you are the target of an attack, you can use 1 spell point and your reaction to attempt to deflect it with a barrier of kinetic energy.
 Add your proficiency bonus to your armor class against the triggering attack.
-If this causes the attack to miss, you can use either your eldritch Blast or a melee weapon you are wielding (if the attacker is in your reach) to make an attack against your attacker, dealing normal damage on a success.
+If this causes the attack to miss, you can use either your Eldritch Blast or a melee weapon you are wielding (if the attacker is in your reach) to make an attack against your attacker, dealing normal damage on a hit.
 You cannot add any blast shapes or effects to this attack.

 Alternatively, you can spend 1 spell point and your reaction to negate the damage from the *magic missile* spell.
 \page
 ### Blast Effects
-At 2nd level, you have learned to add additional effects to your eldritch blast on hit by spending spell points.
+At 2nd level, you have learned to add additional effects to your Eldritch Blast on hit by spending spell points.
 These are called Blast Effects, and are detailed at the end of the class entry.
-You learn 1 blast effect and can apply it to your eldritch blast.
+You learn 1 blast effect and can apply it to your Eldritch Blast.
 You learn additional blast effects as your level increases, as shown in the Blast Effects column of the beholden table.
 Whenever you learn a new blast effect, you can choose one of the blast effects you know and replace it with another blast effect you could learn at that level.
-You can only apply a single blast effect to each use of eldritch blast unless the effect says otherwise.
-You cannot learn any effects labeled as Greater until level 7.
+You can only apply a single blast effect to each use of Eldritch Blast unless the effect says otherwise.
+You cannot learn any effects labeled as greater until level 7.

-Starting at level 7, you can learn Blast Effects labeled as Greater and the cost of non-greater blast effects is reduced by 1 to a minimum of 0.
+Starting at level 7, you can learn Blast Effects labeled as greater and the cost of non-greater blast effects is reduced by 1 to a minimum of 0.
+For blast effects that allow spending one or more spell points, you gain the effect of spending one point for free; increasing the effect costs one per additional level of effect.
+This still must obey the single effect per use condition.

 ### Eldritch Invocations
 In your study of occult lore, you have unearthed eldritch invocations, fragments of forbidden knowledge that imbue you with an abiding magical ability.
 At 2nd level, you gain two eldritch invocations of your choice.
 Your invocation options are detailed at the end of the class description.
 When you gain certain Beholden levels, you gain additional invocations of your choice, as shown in the Invocations column of the Beholden table.